cyberrangecz/frontend-assessments-results-visualization/README.md

 Correct answer is in different color.

 Features:
-- linking&brushing interaction technique for selecting related results of a single participant
+- click to select related results of a single participant (all related answers are in red)
 - correct answers highlighted with yellow color
 - tooltips with the name of the participant for each bullet